How to Build a Better Board Meeting Pack

 Strategy is a key part of any board’s mandate, and where possible, your agenda and board pack should regularly anchor back to the strategic goals of your organisation.

 Putting together a perfect board pack is not simple, and it does take time and practice to find the sweet spot that works for your board.
-With this guide to constructing a perfect board pack, BoardPro aims to improve efficiency of your board meetings and encourage growth in your organisation.
+With this guide to constructing a perfect board pack, BoardPro aims to improve the efficiency of your board meetings and encourage growth in your organisation.